slipstream/SlipStreamDocumentation/documentation/developer_guide/running.md

     /usr/bin/java
       -Ddb.config.path=<db.spec>
       -Dlogfile.path=<environment.name>
-      -cp target/SlipStreamCljResources-jar-2.15-SNAPSHOT-jar-with-dependencies.jar
+      -cp .:target/SlipStreamCljResources-jar-2.15-SNAPSHOT-jar-with-dependencies.jar
       com.sixsq.slipstream.ssclj.app.main 8201

+Changing the name of the generated jar file as needed.

+The directory containing the `db.spec` file must be on the classpath (here it is "`.`").
 You can add other dependencies to the classpath as needed.
 The service will start on the port 8200 by default or you can provide an argument to change the port (port 8201 in the example).

-If you do not need to add anything to the classpath, then the somewhat simpler command can be used:

-    /usr/bin/java
-      -Ddb.config.path=<db.spec>
-      -Dlogfile.path=<environment.name>
-      -jar target/SlipStreamCljResources-jar-2.15-SNAPSHOT-jar-with-dependencies.jar 8201

-With this form of the command, you cannot provide additional directories or jar files for the class path.

-In both cases, the `db.spec` is the path to the file containing the database definition (e.g. *config-hsqldb-mem.edn*).
+The `db.spec` is the path to the file containing the database definition (e.g. *config-hsqldb-mem.edn*).
 Typical content looks like:

     {:db {
       :classname    "org.hsqldb.jdbc.JDBCDriver"